Galois groups over rational function fields and explicit Hilbert irreducibility: An explicit form of HIT

 If $c\in k$ is any element satisfying $\ell(c)\ne 0$, the evaluation homomorphism $k[t]\to k$ given by $a(t)\mapsto a(c)$ extends uniquely to a homomorphism $A\to k$.
 Let $\p_c$ be the kernel of this map.
 We will henceforth identify the residue field $\kappa(\p_c)$ with $k$ via the map $a(t)\bmod\p_c\mapsto a(c)$.
 Note that with this identification, if $f(t,x)\in A[x]$ is an arbitrary polynomial, then upon reducing the coefficients of $f$ modulo $\p_c$ we obtain the specialized polynomial $f(c,x)\in k[x]$.

 It will be necessary for our purposes in this section to be able to determine how the prime $\p_c$ factors in any intermediate field $F$ between $k(t)$ and $N$.
-Recall that by a well known theorem of Dedekind-Kummer, for all but finitely many primes $\p$ of $A$, the factorization of $\p$ in $F$ can be determined by choosing an integral primitive element $\theta$ of $F/k(t)$ and factoring its minimal polynomial modulo $\p$.
+Recall that by a well-known theorem of Dedekind and Kummer, for all but finitely many primes $\p$ of $A$, the factorization of $\p$ in $F$ can be determined by choosing an integral primitive element $\theta$ of $F/k(t)$ and factoring its minimal polynomial modulo $\p$.
 The finite set of primes that need to be excluded are those that are not relatively prime to the conductor of the ring $A[\theta]$; see \cite[p.
 47, Prop.
 8.3]{neukirch} for details.
-The following lemma provides sufficient conditions on $c\in k$ so that $\p_c$ will be relatively prime to this conductor, and therefore the Dedekind-Kummer criterion can be applied to $\p_c$.
+The following lemma provides sufficient conditions on $c\in k$ so that $\p_c$ will be relatively prime to this conductor, and therefore the Dedekind--Kummer criterion can be applied to $\p_c$.

 \begin{lem} Let $F$ be an intermediate field between $k(t)$ and $N$ with primitive element $\theta\in\calO_F$ having minimal polynomial $f(t,x)\in A[x]$.
 Let

 be the conductor of the ring $A[\theta]$.
 Suppose that $c\in k$ satisfies